RayHightower/RayHightower.com/_posts/2022-04-28-balloons-and-business-leadership.markdown

 For example, my original balloon flight was scheduled on a Tuesday.
 One day before the scheduled flight, I received a cancellation notice via email and text.
 The reason?
 The weather forecast was not cooperating.
 Before the balloons take off, the team needs to have a rough idea of wind direction so that the chase trucks can meet the passengers at the end of the balloon ride.
 Our departure was bumped to two days later.

-On the say of our balloon ride, toward the end, we expected to land in a desert area roughly 100 meters south of an asphalt road.
+On the day of our balloon ride, toward the end, we expected to land in a desert area roughly 100 meters south of an asphalt road.
 Right before touch-down, we encountered a thermal: a gust of warm air rising upward.
 The gust took our craft with it, and we were airborne on the opposite side of the road.

 Our pilot did an excellent job of keeping passengers informed throughout the flight.
 Many of us laughed when the flight was extended due to the unexpected thermal.
 Our pilot communicated well, and all of us were grateful for that.